Actinium(III) oxide

 Actinium(III) oxide is a chemical compound containing the rare radioactive element actinium.
-It has the formula Ac2O3.
+It has the molecular formula Ac2O3.
 It is similar to its corresponding lanthanum compound, lanthanum(III) oxide, and contains actinium in the oxidation state +3.
 Actinium oxide is not to be confused with Ac2O (acetic anhydride), where Ac is an abbreviation for acetyl instead of the symbol of the element actinium.